fpadovani/fpadovani.github.io/about.md

 I am Francesca, a first-year PhD student in the [InClow group](https://inclow-lm.github.io/) in Groningen.
 My research sits at the intersection of language acquisition and language modeling: I am interested in how infants learn and process language, and in how child-directed input can be leveraged to train cognitively more plausible models.
 More broadly, I aim to contribute to the development of polyglot and inclusive language technologies that reflect the diversity and richness of real-world linguistic variety.

-I feel grateful to be part of such a wonderful, ever-growing research environment, surrounded by colleagues whose curiosity and generosity make every day stimulating and rewarding.
+I feel grateful to be part of such a wonderful, ever-growing research environment, surrounded by colleagues whose curiosity and generosity make every day stimulating and rewarding!

 Outside of research, I enjoy exploring the city by bike, reading novels and transfeminist essays, and making small crochet projects for friends and myself.
-I also love capturing everyday life on film with my Pentax K1000 *.*.
+I also love capturing everyday life on film with my Pentax K1000 :))

 <div style="text-align: center;">